-Faculty Affairs tracks secondary appointments in Banner effective.
+Faculty Affairs tracks secondary appointments in Banner.
 Academic units are able to obtain Banner reports to track secondary appointments associated with their departments and centers.
 Secondary appointments are listed in the official UNM Directory.

 Guidelines for Issuing Letters of Academic Title (LATs) on Main and Branch Campuses